Good to Know

 Pick your first floss back up; just as you did before, tie it around the first two cords and loop it around and around.
 When you’re content, tie it off and trim the excess floss.

 To give your keychain the quintessential macrame look, you’ve gotta fray the cords.
 You can easily do so by poking and pulling the ends with a sewing needle.
 Work from the bottom up until all the cords are unraveled.

-Then cut straight across the frays with your scissors to clean it up for a more polished look.
-And you're done!
+Cut straight across the frays with your scissors to clean it up for a more polished look.
+You're done!

-Knot a fan of the square design?
-(Sorry.)
+Not a fan of the square design?
 Here are some other macra-mazing twists to try.